Law Firm Operational KPIs and Metrics

 Rob McKay, CLM serves as Product Manager at Coyote Analytics, where he focuses on helping the company’s developers design new and innovative additions to our software applications.
 Rob previously spent more than 25 years managing law firms in Florida and Texas.
 He can be reached at firstname.lastname@example.org.

 About Coyote Analytics

-Coyote Analytics offers a complete financial software system (time, billing, accounting) and a full practice management solution (calendar, docketing, document management, forms, contacts) to assist firms in managing the business of law.
+Coyote Analytics offers a complete financial software system (time, billing, accounting) and a full practice management solution (calendar, docketing, forms, contacts) to assist firms in managing the business of law.
 Coyote Analytics’ program was built through a collaborative effort with clients.
 It offers a simple, easy-to-navigate interface, a robust feature set, and excellent customer service, all at a reasonable price point.